 Comments:

-Normalization is a relatively low effort way to improve sets of sensors – and it’s vital if you are monitoring systems that are driven primarily by deltas rather than absolute values.
+Normalization is a relatively low effort way to improve sets of sensors – and it’s vital if you are monitoring systems that are driven primarily by gradients rather than absolute values.
 This method generalizes to many other types of sensors although a simple y=Mx +B approach usually does not handle exponential sensors very well.
-As with calibration, the raw data used for normalization should span the range of values you expect to gather with the sensors later.
+As with calibration, the data set used for normalization should span the range of values you expect to gather with the sensors later on.

 References & Links: